tomvandeneede/palette2-plugin-extracolor/README.md

 Details on the M220 and M117 commands can be found here;
 https://github.com/prusa3d/Prusa-Firmware/wiki/Supported-G-codes

-This has been only tested on a Original Prusa i3 Mk3.
+This has been only tested on a Original Prusa i3 Mk3, however others in the community have used this plugin successfully.

+To be able to see the Advanced features, you must first enable it in the Palette2 Plugin Settings area by clicking the Spanner icon.

 This is not warranted nor covered by any warranties by Mosaic Manufacturing and I have no Affiliation with them but for the fact I own and love their Palette2.